desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 : A signal type identifier, such as `_dsboot` for DNSSEC bootstrapping.

 Signaling Zone
-: The zone which is authoritative for a given Signaling Domain.
+: The zone which is authoritative for a given Signaling Record.

 ## Requirements Notation